-When Pakistanis come together at any place, discussion on politics cannot be left out.
-In fact, politics seem to be their passion — other than cricket and religion.
+When Pakistanis come together at any place, politics cannot be far behind.
+Politics seem to be their passion — other than cricket.
 Not necessarily in that order.

 A special session, open to everyone, to discuss the political situation back home was one of the events. in the context of the then-ongoing lawyers’ movement.
 (A brief background of the lawyers’ movement is given at the end of the story.)